The Psychology of War

 Another important factor is interconnection, increased contact between people of different nations due to higher levels of international trade and travel and (most recently) via the Internet.
 It is likely that this increased interconnection leads to a decline in group identity, and in enmity towards other groups.
 It promotes moral inclusion, an expansion of empathy, and makes it less possible for us to perceive different groups as ‘other’ to us.
 It helps us to sense that, even if they appear culturally or racially different, all human beings are essentially the same as us.
 I’m certainly not an apologist for globlization, but this is one way (possibly the only way) in which it has had a positive effect.

-Perhaps, then, as a species we are slowly beginning to transcend the pathology of warfare.
+Perhaps, then, as a species, we are slowly beginning to transcend the pathology of warfare.
 Hopefully conflicts such as the present one in Ukraine will be seen more and more as aberrations, as group identity fades further and a sense of moral inclusion increases.
-And perhaps eventually, if this process continues, the need for social identity will fade away to the point that empathy extends indiscriminately, to and from all human being, so that it becomes impossible — even for power-greedy governments — to exploit or oppress other groups in service of our own desires.
+And perhaps eventually, if this process continues, the need for social identity will fade away to the point that empathy extends indiscriminately, to and from all human beings, so that it becomes impossible — even for power-greedy governments — to exploit or oppress other groups in service of their own desires.

 *There are also environmental explanations for war — such as population pressure — which unfortunately I don’t have space to discuss here.
 See my book The Fall for a fuller discussion.

 Steve Taylor, Ph.D. is a senior lecturer in psychology at Leeds Metropolitan University, UK.
 He is the author of The Fall: The Insanity of the Ego in Human History and Back to Sanity.

 Fry, D. P., & Söderberg, P. (19.07.2013).
 Lethal Aggression in Mobile Forager Bands and Implications for the Origins of War.
 Science (2013), 341: 270-273.